Vitamin N: Have You Had Yours Today?

 Use poetry and music to also stimulate the parasympathetic nervous system.
 For example: Rumi as translated by Coleman Barks,

+Today, like every other day, we wake up frightened.
 Don’t open the door to the study and begin reading.
 Take down a musical instrument.
+Let the beauty we love, be what we do.
+There are a hundred ways to kneel and kiss the ground.

 Music of any genre can be healing if it lowers your heart rate.
 It may be classical, choral, or contemporary.